 Distance education students must have access to a reliable broadband internet connection with a sustained download rate of 8 Mbps or faster as well as a desktop or laptop computer with webcam, microphone & speakers (or headset), printer, and an office suite (e.g., Microsoft Office, Google Docs).
 Students should also have a designated backup computer site prepared in case they experience connectivity or hardware/software problems at their primary study location; computer malfunctions or local network failures are not accepted as excuses for missing class sessions (or late/missing assignment submission).

-Because of time-zone differences, the real-time nature of hybrid courses, and staffing/resource limitations, the Program does not accept out-of-state applicants who wish to complete the MLISc degree program online.
+Because of time-zone differences, the real-time nature of hybrid courses, and staffing/resource limitations, the Program cannot accept out-of-state applicants who wish to complete the MLISc degree program online.

 Hybrid Course Info

-A Graduate Assistant (GA) is assigned to each hybrid LIS course to manage the online portion of the course and to mediate neighbor island student participation during each class session.
-The GA can also help with basic troubleshooting issues.
+A student assistant is assigned to most hybrid LIS courses to manage the online portion of the course and to mediate neighbor island student participation during each class session.
+The student assistant can also help with basic troubleshooting issues.

 Hybrid courses are indicated on each semester’s course schedule with the [hybrid] notation.